 But, her life has been forever altered and her trauma may never be fully healed from decades of abuse that despite her best efforts, she has never really been able to get herself and her children away.

-Written by Julie Boyd Cole
+Julie Boyd Cole